jefhar/jpdf/README.md

 Unit Testing
 ============

-Unit testing for mPDF is done using [PHPUnit](https://phpunit.de/).
+Unit testing for jPDF is done using [PHPUnit](https://phpunit.de/).

-To get started, run `composer install` from the command line while in the mPDF root directory (you'll need [composer installed first](https://getcomposer.org/download/)).
+To get started, run `composer install` from the command line while in the jPDF root directory (you'll need [composer installed first](https://getcomposer.org/download/)).

-To execute tests, run `composer test` from the command line while in the mPDF root directory.
+To execute tests, run `composer test` from the command line while in the jPDF root directory.

-Any assistance writing unit tests for mPDF is greatly appreciated.
+Any assistance writing unit tests for jPDF is greatly appreciated.
 If you'd like to help, please note that any PHP file located in the `/tests/` directory will be autoloaded when unit testing.

 [1]: https://mpdf.github.io